CAPTURING

 As Thunder began to enact its repositioning, a key moment emerged with the arrival of its first updated aircraft—marking the replacement of the original Thunder 1.
 This wasn’t simply a fleet upgrade; it was a signal of intent.
 The existing imagery no longer reflected the precision, restraint, and elevated direction we had defined, creating a clear need to realign how the fleet was visually represented.

-To address this, we partnered with Sam Chick to establish the first instalment of a new, cohesive image suite.
+To address this, we partnered with Sam Chick to establish the first installment of a new, cohesive image suite.
 Sam’s selection was deliberate.
 His body of work spans high-performance automotive, defence-adjacent subjects, and complex large-scale vehicles—disciplines that demand absolute control over light, surface, and form.
 He brings a technical fluency in capturing engineered objects, where every reflection is intentional and every contour is articulated with clarity.
 This level of precision was critical.
 Thunder’s aircraft occupy a unique space—balancing luxury with a subtle, military edge.
 Sam’s approach naturally aligned with this tension.

 His lighting methodology emphasises structure and materiality, allowing the matte finishes, sharp detailing, and restrained livery to read with confidence.
 The result is imagery that feels deliberate and controlled, rather than overtly stylised—mirroring the brand’s shift towards a quieter, more assured expression.
 Equally important was Sam’s experience working at scale.
 Aircraft present distinct challenges compared to smaller subjects—surface area, environmental control, and proportion all require a refined, disciplined approach.
 His ability to translate these principles seamlessly ensured the aircraft were captured with the same level of craft typically reserved for the world’s most considered vehicles.